adityachaubey209-cpu/car-concierge/README.md

 - **5 RPM on `gemini-2.5-flash`** if you override the default — rapid testing can hit it.
 Default `flash-lite` has 30 RPM.
 - **No persistence** — refresh = empty state.

-## With another 4 hours

-1. **Image thumbnails per car** — one hero shot, lazy-loaded.
-The single biggest decision-driver buyers actually use.
-2. **Add `make` + `transmission` to the tool schema** — closes the two filter gaps above.
-3. **Share-a-shortlist URL** — encode the compare list + chat into a URL param.
-Powerful for buyers showing their family.
-4. **Voice input** — Web Speech API. *"Tell me what you want"* maps perfectly to speaking.
-5. **Eval harness** — 20 synthetic user briefs with golden top-3 cars.
-Run on every system-prompt or scoring change.
-Would catch regressions any future-me introduces.
-6. **Mobile compare polish** — the sheet works but the 3-column grid is cramped on phones; would switch to a swipe-between-cars carousel.

----

-_Built with Cursor (composer-2.5-fast).
-AI provider in production: Gemini 2.5 Flash-Lite.
-Repo: `github.com/your-handle/car-concierge`._